ua-gist-open-source/postgis-docker-setup/README.md

 Connect to the local Postgresql database by Right clicking on `Servers` and selecting `New`.
 ![screenshot_pg_admin_connected.png](screenshot_pgadmin_create_server.png)

-Enter `localhost:25432` for the name
+Enter `localhost:25432` for the name (VM users, enter `VM`)
 ![screenshot_pg_admin_connected.png](screenshot_pgadmin_connection_1.png)

-Enter connection details:
+Enter connection details (VM users, enter your VM IP address instead of `localhost`):
 ![screenshot_pg_admin_connected.png](screenshot_pgadmin_connection_2.png)

-Now you should be connected and your pgadmin menu should look like this:
+Now you should be connected and your pgadmin menu should look like this (_though without the "template_postgis" database_):
 ![screenshot_pg_admin_connected.png](screenshot_pgadmin_connected.png)

 _Deliverable: Take a screenshot of your PgAdmin screen showing the active connection and name it `screenshot_connection.png`_